 Sometimes in situations like this, parents and children can become overwhelmed with all of the changes that are taking place.
 Just like you are worried about your parents’ health and well-being, your parents are dealing with changes they are experiencing.
 Take a deep breath and work through these challenges together.
 Find opportunities to spend time with your parents without having serious conversations.

-Suggested Mental and Physical Exercises for Parents
+Suggested Mental and Physical Exercises for Aging Loved Ones

 As adults grow older, they face a different set of health challenges, including physical and mental changes.
 Five percent of older adults will find themselves facing dementia — a term used to classify many memory-loss conditions, including Alzheimer’s disease.
 Additionally, 6.5 million older adults will struggle with depression.